aqeelyousuf/Game-Development-109829/assign02/Readme.md

 ## Shahroz Hasan
-Flip Wars:
+### 1. Flip Wars:
 Flip Wars is an action tile-matching party video games.
 This is a multiplayer game(up to 4 players).
 The object of the game is to flip panels on a hip Drop and player who dominates before timing will be the winner.

-Mario Cart
+### 2. House Flipper
-Tour-Mario kart is a racing mobile game.
-This game is similar to the Mario Kart series where the player has to reach the finish point in first.
-This is a type of car racing game in which player has to face different-different difficulties to reach the finish point.
+House flipper is a simulation game and it is a single-player game.
+In this game, the player has to fix up properties in order to create a profit.
+Task performed by the player includes painting, laying down tile, cleaning, installations and demolition.
+Player can easily fix, buy and sell their houses.

-Ghost of Tale
+### 3. Ghost of Tale
 Ghost of a tale is an independent action role-playing video game.
 In this game, the player has to control Tilo, a small mouse, who must make his way through small underground prison and lands full of danger while uncovering mysteries of the past